Weather radar: Calibrating return intensity

-Notice that the return now varies inversely to $\, R^2$ instead of $\,R^4$.
+The return varies inversely to $\, R^2$ instead of $\,R^4$.
 In order to compare the data coming from different distances from the radar, one has to normalize them with this ratio.

 Data types

 Reflectivity

 Return echoes from targets ("reflectivity") are analyzed for their intensities to establish the precipitation rate in the scanned volume.
 The wavelengths used (1–10 cm) ensure that this return is proportional to the rate because they are within the validity of Rayleigh scattering which states that the targets must be much smaller than the wavelength of the scanning wave (by a factor of 10).